Collisions of false-vacuum bubble walls in a quantum spin chain: Selecting a spin chain

 We choose an extension \cite{obrien_lattice_2018, sannomiya_supersymmetry_2019} of the transverse-field Ising chain

-which at $h=0$ has $\mathbb{Z}_2$ symmetry ($Z_j \rightarrow -Z_j$, $X_j \rightarrow X_j$) that is spontaneously-broken when $g < 1$ for a large range of $\lambda$: see Fig.~\ref{fig:phasediag} for a phase diagram.
-For $\lambda=0$, we have the transverse-field Ising chain, which already supports confined kinks for $g < 1$ and $0 < |h| \ll 1$ \cite{mccoy_twodimensional_1978, fonseca_ising_2006, kormos_real_2017}.
+where $X$, $Z$ are Pauli matrices.
+At $h=0$, this model has a $\mathbb{Z}_2$ symmetry ($Z_j \rightarrow -Z_j$, $X_j \rightarrow X_j$) that is spontaneously-broken when $g < 1$ for a large range of $\lambda$: see Fig.~\ref{fig:phasediag} for a phase diagram.
+For $\lambda=0$, we have the transverse-field Ising chain, which already supports confined kinks for $g < 1$ and $0 < |h| \ll 1$ \cite{mccoy_twodimensional_1978, fonseca_ising_2006}.
 However, for small $|h|$ it is very close to being integrable \cite{zamolodchikov_integrals_1989a, fonseca_ising_2006} (both the emergent field theory and the spin chain itself are noninteracting for $h=0$).
-In fact, recent numerical studies suggest that there are mesonic states of this model, with energies well above the threshold for inelastic scattering, that have extremely long lifetimes \cite{james_nonthermal_2019, wurtz_emergent_2020, lerose_quasilocalized_2020}.
+Previous work has shown that kink-antikink pair states in this model can have extremely long lifetimes \cite{Rakovszky_2016, kormos_real_2017, lin_quasiparticle_2017, hodsagi_quench_2018, castro-alvaredo_entanglement_2020}, with recent numerical studies suggesting that these long-lived states can have energies well above the threshold for inelastic scattering \cite{james_nonthermal_2019, wurtz_emergent_2020, lerose_quasilocalized_2020}.
 This is despite the lack of any exact conservation law protecting these excited meson states from decay.

 Turning on $\lambda$ allows us to go beyond this ``almost-integrable'' regime, since both the spin chain itself and the emergent field theory are nonintegrable for $\lambda > 0$, $g < 1$, even at $h=0$ \cite{lassig_scaling_1991, lepori_particle_2008, mussardo_effective_2009, mussardo_integrability_2011}.
 We present simulations at a point along the Ising line $\lambda=0$, labelled (i) in Fig.~\ref{fig:phasediag}, as well as at two points, labelled (ii) and (iii), closer to the Tri-Critical Ising (TCI) point at $\lambda \rightarrow 0.428$, $g = 1$, $h = 0$.